 If you’re interested in booking us for a speaking gig or have questions about Lean Filmmaking we’d love to hear from you.
 Shoot us an email at email@example.com.

-We’re taking a break from most social media to focus on writing our book, Lean Filmmaking - a new way to make films with creativity at its heart, but we’ll be sharing updates on Instagram if you’d like to stay in touch.
+We’re taking a break from most social media to focus on writing our book, The Art of Lean Filmmaking, An unconventional guide to creating independent feature films, but we’ll be sharing updates on Instagram if you’d like to stay in touch.